 General Tips For Recovery

-- Get Enough Sleep – The cells in the body, including those on the scalp, rejuvenate and replenish themselves when you sleep.
+- Get Enough Sleep – The cells in the body, including those on the scalp, rejuvenate and replenish themselves when we sleep.
 Getting enough sleep, six to eight hours every night will help the hair cells to function optimally.
 Also, lack of sleep can create a hormonal imbalance in the body, and this can increase hair loss.
 Hence, it is even more important to sleep enough amount of time every day.

 Must Read: How To Prevent Hair Loss Effectively?